solvebeam/solvebeam-wordpress-plugin-boilerplate/README.md

 composer run rector
 ```

+Optional development tools that may be useful, but are not included by default in this boilerplate for now:

+#### Psalm

+[Psalm](https://github.com/vimeo/psalm/) can be used for static analysis.
+See the [Psalm documentation](https://psalm.dev/) for setup and usage.

+#### Slevomat Coding Standard

+[Slevomat Coding Standard](https://github.com/slevomat/coding-standard) can be used for additional PHPCS sniffs.

 ## Architecture & Conventions

 This boilerplate follows the [SolveBeam Plugin Development Guidelines](https://github.com/solvebeam).
 Key conventions that may not be immediately obvious: